 Descrubre tu RUTINA

-I have been sunburnt, what should I do?
+I have been sunburned, what should I do?

-Abusing sun exposure entails serious damage that will depend on the duration of exposure.
-Rocío Franco, our pharmacist specialising in dermo-cosmetics, talks to us about the dangers of sun exposure and gives us the best advice for treating erythema or sunburn.
+Abusing sun exposure entails serious damage that will depend on the duration of exposure, Rocío Franco, our pharmacist specialized in dermo-cosmetics tells us about the dangers of sun exposure and gives us the best tips to treat erythema or sunburn.

 TYPES OF SOLAR RADIATION:

-Overexposure to the sun causes serious damage depending on the duration of exposure.
+Abusing exposure to the sun entails serious damage that will depend on the duration of exposure.
 There are four types of solar radiation that reach the earth's surface:

-1. UV-A radiation: 30-50% of UV-A rays reach deep into the dermis and are responsible for skin ageing and melanoma.
+1. UV-A radiation: 30% to 50% of UV-A rays reach deep into the dermis, and are responsible for skin aging and melanoma.

-3. Visible radiation (luminous effect): has the capacity to produce spots (hyperpigmentation) on our skin and worsen existing ones.
+3. Visible radiation (luminous effect): has the ability to produce spots (hyperpigmentation) on our skin and worsen existing ones.
 We absorb it in the epidermis and dermis.

-4. Infrared radiation (heating effect): penetrates into the hypodermis and causes skin photoageing.
-It promotes the harmful effects of UV-A and UV-B and increases the likelihood of cancer due to its ability to cause changes in cellular DNA.
+4. Infrared radiation (heating effect): penetrates into the hypodermis and causes skin photoaging.
+It promotes the harmful effects of UV-A and UV-B and increases the probability of cancer due to its ability to cause changes in cellular DNA.

-The term erythema is used professionally to describe reddening of the skin that is usually caused by the accumulation of immune system cells.
-This redness can manifest itself topically, when it affects a limited portion of the body, but it can also be generalised.
+The term erythema is used professionally to designate the reddening of the skin that is generally caused by the accumulation of cells of the immune system.
+This redness can manifest itself topically, when it affects a limited portion of the body, but it can also be generalized.

-When referring to solar erythema, the redness is related to excessive exposure to heat and sunlight.
+When talking about solar erythema, the redness is related to excessive exposure to heat and the sun's rays.
 This is one of the most common types of erythema in the population, often resulting in burns.

 EFFECTS OF SUN EXPOSURE

-After sunbathing we must take care of our skin, as the effects of its radiation are harmful both in the short and long term.
-Erythema or sunburn is the most immediate consequence of exposure to the sun without adequate protection, but it is not the only one.
+After sunbathing we must take care of our skin, since the effects of its radiation are harmful both in the short and long term.
+Erythema or sunburn is the most immediate consequence of sun exposure without adequate protection, but it is not the only one.

-The effects of skin photoageing on the face appear quickly as a consequence of sun exposure.
+The effects of facial skin photoaging are of rapid onset as a consequence of sun exposure.
 Wrinkles, facial sagging, blotchiness and dullness appear.

-The effects of sun exposure on the body are reflected in skin dryness and redness in the short term and sagging skin in the medium term.
-It is therefore important to treat the skin after sun exposure with products that have high moisturising and repairing properties, especially if we have been sunburnt.
+The effects of sun exposure on the body are reflected in skin dryness and redness in the short term and skin flaccidity in the medium term.
+It is therefore important to treat the skin after sun exposure with products that have high moisturizing and repairing properties, especially if we have been sunburned.

-TIPS FOR TREATING SKIN AFTER SUNBURN OR OTHER HARMFUL EFFECTS OF THE SUN:
+TIPS FOR TREATING THE SKIN AFTER SUNBURN OR OTHER HARMFUL EFFECTS OF THE SUN:

 - A body milk is not the same as an after sun.
-It is recommended to use specific after-sun products that are specially formulated to repair the skin after exposure to the sun.
+It is recommended to use specific after-sun products that are specially formulated to repair the skin after sun exposure.

 - Use soothing products.
 An after-sun product should be required to have a soothing effect that reduces skin irritation (redness and pain).